CompuTec/wms-docs/user-guide/transactions/new-stock-counting/new-stock-counting.md

 ![Add SU](./media/stock-counting-adding-sus2.png)

-If you will not put anything in the SU Code or SSCC field and click the right arrow, a new SU will be created.
+If you do not put anything in the SU Code or SSCC field and click the right arrow, a new SU will be created.
 Then choose a Warehouse and a Bin location (if required).

 Choose the newly created SU in the List of SUs: